-Dijon is a frequent called for ingredient in multiple recipe.
+Dijon is the frequently called-for ingredient in many recipes.
 Due to its flavor and voluminous contribution, Dijon can be used in salad dressing, topping sauce, marinade, dipping, etc. But if you’ve ever run out of them, or in some way allergic to mustard, you can substitute for it.

 Depend on the purpose of using dijon, we can find just the perfect substitution.
-If you’re looking for the spicy, sweet and tangy taste, it’s easy to be replace by a mixture of vinegar, sugar and dry mustard.
+If you’re looking for the spicy, sweet, and tangy taste, it’s easy to be replaced by a mixture of vinegar, sugar, and dry mustard.

 Mayonnaise is there to thicken any recipe you’re adding this into.
 You can also use whipping cream or egg yolk instead.
-If you’re adding this home made mustard to salad dressing, then one of the above ingredient is required to thicken the sauce.
+If you’re adding this homemade mustard to salad dressing, then one of the above ingredients is required to thicken the sauce.